Α-Acetyldigoxin

-α-Acetyldigoxin is a cardiac glycoside.
+α-Acetyldigoxin is a cardiac glycoside found in plants of the genus Digitalis, including Digitalis lanata.
 It is an acetyl derivative of digoxin and an isomer of β-acetyldigoxin.

-It increases the contractility of the heart by its positive inotropic effect on cardiac muscle.
+α-Acetyldigoxin increases the contractility of the heart by its positive inotropic effect on cardiac muscle.
 The effects of α-acetyldigoxin begin 3–4 hours after administration, and maximize after 6–8 hours.
 It is prescribed for congestive chronic cardiac failure class II, III and IV.